z4f1r0v/zafirov.me/content/posts/software_development.md

 The recipe listed above describes the process from a manager/stakeholder/domain expert's perspective.
 Now if we are talking about the same process from the perspective of the developer himself then we get a different picture:

 1. Task assignment - pick up a task from a list/get a task assigned to you
-2. Design phase - identify the challenges presented by a task, generate various documentation and diagrams that describe a proposed solution and choose the technology that can power that solution
+2. Design phase - identify the challenges presented by a task, generate various types of documentation and diagrams that describe a proposed solution and choose the technology that can power that solution
 3. Implementation phase - this is where work gets really done.
 This step can be merged into the previous one.
 This, however, is discouraged since it leads to prolonged development cycles and inability to focus solely on technology problems.
 4. Test your work - see if it actually behaves as specified
 5. Iterate until the solution is technically sound and fulfills the specification it was designed against